 As a self-taught creative juggling art, mental health advocacy, pet content, and online shops, I depend on a handful of digital tools that make everything run smoother—and more me.
 Whether I’m designing a new product for my Zazzle shop, creating a blog post on mental health, or making a fun reel for Instagram, these tools are my go-to favorites.
 Here’s what’s in my digital tool kit and why I absolutely love each one.

- Samsung Galaxy Tab S9 FE
+Samsung Galaxy Tab S9 FE or my Lenovo 2 in 1 Laptop

 This tablet is my creative sidekick.
 It’s portable, responsive, and perfect for both designing and decompressing.
 I use it for drawing, video editing, and even content scheduling on the go.